Tips on how to treat a bulging disc

 There are several options you can explore to treat pain and discomfort related to a bulging disc.
 Although this condition does not necessarily result in symptoms, bulging disc material can cause nerve compression and pain, tingling, numbness and muscle weakness.

-This condition occurs when the fibrous outer layer of a disc of cartilage weakens and compresses, almost like a balloon that is being pressed down.
+A bulging disc occurs when the fibrous outer layer of a spinal disc weakens and compresses, often related to loss of elasticity due to the aging process.
 The resulting bulge pushes into the spinal canal and can, in some cases, impinge a nerve root or the spinal cord.

-- Rest – Be sure to adequately rest your back and neck to prevent further inflammation and damage.
-Refrain from sitting or standing too long, and avoid lifting heavy objects or moving your body incorrectly.
+- Rest.
+Be sure to adequately rest your neck and back to prevent further inflammation and damage.
+Refrain from sitting or standing too long and avoid lifting heavy objects or moving your body incorrectly.

-- Medications – Over-the-counter anti-inflammatory medicines may help alleviate bulging disc symptoms.
-Other remedies include prescribed muscle relaxants or steroid injections for severe pain.
+- Medications.
+Over-the-counter anti-inflammatory medicines may help relieve bulging disc symptoms.
+Other remedies may include prescribed muscle relaxants or steroid injections for severe pain.

-- See a chiropractor – A chiropractor manipulates and adjusts the vertebrae of the spine and may be able to relieve pressure on an impinged nerve caused by a bulging disc.
+- See a chiropractor.
+A chiropractor manipulates and adjusts the vertebrae of the spine and may be able to relieve pressure on a compressed nerve caused by a bulging disc.

-- Electric therapy – A transcutaneous electrical nerve stimulator, or TENS unit, can be used to stimulate nerves with controllable amounts of electrical current directed through the skin via two or more electrodes.
+- Electric therapy.
+A transcutaneous electrical nerve stimulation, or TENS unit, can be used to stimulate nerves with controllable amounts of electrical current directed through the skin via two or more electrodes.

-- Physical therapy – A therapist can show you the proper strength exercises and activities that may help reduce your bulging disc pain.
-Walking, practicing meditation, and yoga are other possible pain-reducing treatments, but make sure to consult with your doctor before attempting any new exercise program.
+- Physical therapy.
+A therapist can show you the proper strength exercises and activities that may help reduce your bulging disc pain.
+Walking, practicing meditation and doing yoga are other possible pain-reducing treatments, but make sure to consult with your doctor before attempting any new exercise programs.